carmencchow/cyclistic_casestudy/README.md

   * Opening new bike stations on university campuses to facilitate student commutes.

   * Partnering with the city's largest employers to offer employee corporate passes.

-The recommendations above will help Cyclistic boost conversion rates while continuing to provide affordable, sustainable transportation to all riders.
-Ultimately, Cyclistic's continued success depends on their ability to stay aware of the needs of its evolving customer base, and that can be achieved through continued data collection and analysis.
-Part of their strategy to grow and retrain long-term users.  lead to stronger marketing strategies.
-Evaluate
+Ultimately, Cyclistic's continued success depends on their ability to stay aware of the needs of its evolving customer base.
+By considering the occupational and socioecononmic backgrounds of different segments of their ridership, Cyclistic can adapt their pay structure and expansion to serve the needs of their riders.
+These adjustments, along with recommendations outlined above will help Cyclistic boost conversion rates while continuing to provide affordable, convenient and sustainable mobility option.

-Through the life cycle of the campaign